 Stars: High Potential / High-Performance

-A star employee, performs well consistently in a variety of assignments and is self-motivated to solve problems.
-They are valuable employees that could be up for succession and can be a part of the company’s management in the future.
+A star employee performs well consistently in a variety of assignments and is self-motivated to solve problems.
+They are valuable employees who could be up for succession and can be a part of the company’s management in the future.

 High Potentials: High Potential / Moderate Performance